The worst IT invention ever

 A big part of support tickets out there is due to code interacting with different versions of libraries in ways that are hard to predict.
 If a developer wants to reduce problems to only problems they can probably reproduce, then the developer should probably strive to include the libraries in the application.

-This does have as a consequence that security problems in a application have to fixed by the developer who then has to make a update available, but this is also a good incentive for the developer to audit the library and only use/include libraries that are sane, which would be a good thing.
+This does have as a consequence that security problems in a library used by the application have to fixed by the developer who then has to make a update available, but this is also a good incentive for the developer to audit the included library and only use/include libraries that are sane, which would be a good thing.

 Why not use docker and/or Flatpak?